jamescherti/elispcomp/README.md

 options:
   -h, --help            show this help message and exit -c ELN_CACHE, --eln-cache ELN_CACHE
                         The eln-cache directory where Emacs stores the compiled native compiled code.
+Defaults to the default Emacs path.
+  -e EMACS_BIN, --emacs-bin EMACS_BIN
+                        Path to the Emacs binary.
+Defaults to 'emacs'.
+  -j JOBS, --jobs JOBS  Specify the number of parallel jobs for compilation.
+Defaults to half the number of available CPUs if not provided.
+  -b, --disable-byte-compile
+                        Disable byte-compile.
+Default: enabled.
+  -n, --disable-native-compile
-Default: ~/.emacs.d/eln-cache
+                        Disable native-compile.
+Default: enabled.
 ```

 ## License